Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/03_Phase-3-Mastery-Experimentation/Chapter-1-Learning-Model-Strengths-Weaknesses/README.md

 ---

 To master prompt engineering, dedicate 20–30% of your time to understanding each AI model’s strengths (sweet spots) and weaknesses.
-This knowledge helps you pick the right model and adapt your prompts accordingly for better results.
+This knowledge helps you pick the right model and techniques for better results.

 ---

 ### 1. Start with Official Docs and Model Cards

 <img src="../assets/images/phase3-steps-of-scanning.png"
-     width="30%"
+     width="42%"
      align="left"
      style="margin-right: 25px; border-radius: 12px; box-shadow: 0 6px 16px rgba(0,0,0,0.18);"
      alt="Steps of Scanning Official Docs">